Women in unions in South Korea: Early union activity

 Women in Korea began organizing while still under Japanese occupation in the early 20th century.
 The first documented women-only union organized a strike at the Kyongsong Rubber factory in Seoul to protest the mistreatment of women workers.
 After Japanese occupation, Korea was ruled by a military dictatorship that closely monitored union activity.

 In 1970, activist Jeon Tae-il (or Chun Tae-il) committed suicide by self-immolation to protest the treatment of women garment workers.
 This would spark more union activity.

 Minjung movement

 Factory Girls' Movement (Yo'Kong Undong)

 Under the rule of General Park Chung Hee (1961-1979), women who worked in factories dealt with sexual harassment, low wages, poor working conditions, and were targets of police brutality.
 These women led the union movement and elected the first woman to the position of union president in 1972.

 The Garment Makers Union (Chunggye Pibok Union), led by Lee So Sun, a woman, participated in the union movement and represented 200,000 women employed at Seoul's Peace Market.

-The YH Union protested the closure of the YH Company, a wig factory, and demanded better working conditions and pay.
-Women of the union locked themselves in the company building, and the ensuing police raid resulted in the death of Kim Kyoung-sook, who would become a martyr for the movement.
+In 1979, the YH Union protested the closure of the YH Company, a wig factory, and demanded better working conditions and pay.
+Women of the union staged a sit-in at the headquarters of the opposition New Democratic Party, and the ensuing police raid resulted in the death of Kim Kyoung-sook, who would become a martyr for the movement.